fhumbertodf/dicionario/Textos01.md

 ## 013 - Susan's wedding day.

 >*Susan is getting married.
-Her fiancee's name is Michael.
+Her fiancé's name is Michael.
 They are in love.
 They are getting married today.
 Susan wakes up early.
 She is getting her hair done.
-Susan is having her make up done too.
+Susan is having her makeup done too.
 Susan looks beautiful.
 She puts on her white wedding dress.
 She puts on her veil.